SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 <br>
 <br>

 Let's do a quick recap.
-So far, we have a pipeline, an ML model to detect pneumonia, and we have saved the model to our data storage.
+So far, we have a pipeline, an ML model to detect Pneumonia, and we have saved the model to our data storage.
 To make use of our model, we need (again) a server and some way to communicate with it.
 The easiest way is to create a REST-API with a simple flask server.
-This server will receive an image, make the prediction, and return the result.
+This server will receive an image, make the classification, and return the result.

 So let's do it (this will be the last server for today, I promise 🤞).